Jira Filter Use Made Easy: How to Create, Edit, and Share

-Jira filters allow users to control the output of Jira Search issues by applying a set of conditions to search results.
-Users can use filters, for example, to show only the issues that are assigned to a specified assignee, that are in a particular status, or that are tagged with a particular keyword.
+Jira filters allow users to customize the output of their search results by applying specific conditions to search queries.
+With filters, users can narrow down their search results to show, say, the issues assigned to a particular Jira filter assignee, those in a specific status, or those tagged with a particular keyword.

 Read on to learn all you need to know about filters in Jira.